Shankarneeli/JavaScript-Projects/Random_Color_Generator/README.md

-This project is about Generating Random Colors as complete Background
+This project Generates Random Background Colors by Clicking on START Button & Freezes on clicking STOP Button,